lzwjava/yinwang-transalte/translated_texts/2013-03-07-linux-windows-mac.md

+---
+layout: post
-: About Linux, Windows and Mac
+title: "About Linux, Windows and Mac"
+---

 I have received many messages recently.
 They found an old article of mine promoting Linux and wanted to know how to "abandon Windows and learn Linux."
 I don't know where they found such an old article, it's quite a miracle...
 I feel a responsibility to clear up any misinformation from my old articles about Linux and clean up my reputation as a "Linux fanatic."
 I have written some clarifying articles before, but still, people keep asking about Linux.
 Maybe it's due to the "public opinion pressure," I deleted all the articles.